 Leonora Meriel grew up in London and studied literature at the University of Edinburgh in Scotland and Queen’s University in Canada.
 She worked at the United Nations in New York, and then for a multinational law firm.

-In 2003 she moved from New York to Kyiv, where she founded and managed Ukraine’s largest Internet company.
+In 2003 she moved from New York to Kyiv, where she founded and managed Ukraine’s largest bookshop, now a worldwide leader in promoting Ukrainian literature, language and culture.
 She studied at Kyiv Mohyla Business School and earned an MBA, which included a study trip around China and Taiwan, and climbing to the top of Hoverla, Ukraine’s highest peak and part of the Carpathian Mountains.
 She also served as President of the International Women’s Club of Kyiv, a major local charity.

 During her years in Ukraine, she learned to speak Ukrainian and Russian, witnessed two revolutions and got to know an extraordinary country at a key period of its development.

-Leonora currently lives in Barcelona and London and has two children.
-She is working on her third novel.
+Leonora lives between Barcelona and London and has three children.
+She is working on her next several novels, and as usual, trying to find the time to write them.

 Q&A With Leonora